Minimal Bounded Speedups of Toeplitz Flows: Proving that a Speedup is (Not) Toeplitz

-Observe that the primary tower from $\mathcal{P}(N+1)$ contains every tower from $\mathcal{P}(N+2)$.
-Now the entire cylinder set associated with the base floor of the primary tower from $\mathcal{P}(N+1)$ will be entered into every $p_{N+2}$ jumps.
-Further, note that we do not return to this cylinder set every $p_{N+1}$ jumps, as our space $X$ is not periodic.
-Hence $p_{N+2}$ is an essential period.

-By induction, we have that $p_{N+k}$ is an essential period for every $k\in \N$, $p_{N+k}$ divides $p_{N+k+1}$ for every $k\in \N$, and because the Toeplitz point $x\in X$ generating the KR-partition for $(X,T)$ will be Toeplitz under $T^c$ (because every cylinder set of $x$ will return to itself for some $p_{N+k}$), it follows that $(p_{N+k})$ is a period structure for $(X,T^c)$.
-Additionally, as $(p_{N+k})\subseteq (p_k)$, it follows that $(p_{N+k})$ is a period structure for $(X,T)$.
-Because $(X,T)$ and $(X,T^c)$ can be generated by the same period structure, it follows that they have the same underlying odometers. \end{proof}

-We now generalize the technique used in the Proof of Theorem~\ref{Theorem: Example not Toeplitz} into an algorithm to determine whether the speedup of a Toeplitz flow is Toeplitz.
+We now generalize the technique used in the proofs of Theorem~\ref{Theorem: Example not Toeplitz} and Thereom~\ref{Theorem: no speedup with c=2 is Toeplitz} into a strategy to determine whether a given minimal bounded speedup of a Toeplitz flow is Toeplitz.
 We present the technique in two versions: the constant length substitutive Toeplitz case and the general (non-substitutive) Toeplitz case.